teirm/ocaml_funsies/README.md

 # 2021-03-21
 More or less done with More Ocaml -- good book, but lacking good coverage of Module and Functors.

+# 2021-04-03
+Should just start reading Real World Ocaml -- need to better understand the Module and Functor systems.
+The ocaml tutorial online was rather good though.